mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 a free room over a non-free room.

 If you're curious about details, the key idea in the proof is to think of each small triangle in the mesh as a room.
-Play with the interactive and see if you can figure out how it decides which room to move to next.
+Play with the demonstration and see if you can figure out how it decides which room to move to next.
 (This is essentially an implementation of Su's "trap-door" argument.)